 Back when I was more physically capable (i.e. before my 'incident' in April 2011), I always enjoyed campaigning, both canvassing and delivering.
 Sometimes this would be as a member of a team, often I'd be alone as others weren't available, yet the job needed to be done.

-However much I found working within a team fruitful and with its own appeal (and I miss all of that nowadays), it was even more when I was working alone that it felt so good, jsut to be 'out there' in the real world, on the ground.
-As I have long been sensitive to places and their 'feel', when alone I could stop and pick up on the atmosphere of where I was at any time.
+However much I found working within a team fruitful and with its own appeal (and I miss all of that nowadays), it was even more when I was working alone that it felt so good, just to be 'out there' in the real world, on the ground.
+As I have long been sensitive to places and their 'feel', when alone I could stop for a moment and pick up on the atmosphere of where I was at any time.

 Thus I discovered numerous hidden gems – too many to mention here, but I will provide a few examples.

 Back in the ward I represented for eight years (Rochester South and Horsted as it is called nowadays), Quickthorn Crescent in the Snodhurst Avenue area is one such, especially on a dry Sunday afternoon in late spring or early autumn.

 It is wonderful: it always has its own character, but at these times one is likely to encounter someone out the front, tending the front garden or washing the car.
 To anyone delivering in Quickthorn Crescent I say: let them engage you in conversation if they wish to do so: it's usually worth it!

 Where I now live, in Chatham Central ward, tucked away is Mitchell Avenue, another road with a surprising degree of individuality and character.
 I bet none of the (Labour) Councillors representing the ward has much if any real idea about the road.